rcannood/GillespieSSA2/vignettes/converting_from_GillespieSSA.md

-Porting your code from GillespieSSA to GillespieSSA2
+Converting from GillespieSSA to GillespieSSA2
 ================

 <!-- github markdown built using
-rmarkdown::render("vignettes/2_porting_from_GillespieSSA.Rmd", output_format = "github_document")
+rmarkdown::render("vignettes/converting_from_GillespieSSA.Rmd", output_format = "github_document")
 -->

 In this vignette, we will show how to upgrade the Lotka-predator-prey